robincornett/send-images-rss/readme.txt

 1. Screenshot of the optional plugin settings in Settings > Media.

+== Upgrade Notice ==

+= 2.4.2 =
+Prepared for WordPress 4.0 release.

 == Changelog ==

+= 2.4.2 =
+* updated for new WordPress version.
+* added plugin icon.
+* moved, but did not change, main image function.

 = 2.4.1 =
 * bugfix: corrected sanitization method for email image size.